i5hi/btccapital/README.md

 ### live

-> A script for the company node server as a single sig.
+> A script for the company node server as a single sig with the admin as backup.

 Funded every short term period.